Public Policy + Advocacy

 - Attract, train, retrain and retain the diverse talent required to compete in a global innovation economy.

-The Committee created a list of principles in a number of subject areas then established related positions to be used as the foundation of the Council’s public policy efforts in 2021.
-In some cases, the positions will advance through development and advocacy of legislation that will be introduced during the Arizona Legislature’s 2021 session.
-In other instances, the positions will be used on an ongoing basis as regulators introduce new regulations or changes to existing regulations pertinent to Council members.
-At all stages, the Committee will be engaged in various efforts to advance the position of Arizona’s technology-based companies.
+The committee first created a list of principles in several subject areas then established related positions to be used as the foundation of the Council’s public policy efforts in 2026.
+In some cases, the positions will advance through the development and advocacy of legislation that will be introduced during the Arizona Legislature’s 2026 session.
+In other instances, the positions will be used on an ongoing basis as policy makers introduce new regulations or changes to existing regulations pertinent to Council members.
+At all stages, the committee will be engaged in various efforts to advance the position of Arizona’s technology companies.
 The following principles and positions will aid elected officials and other stakeholders at all levels of government and business as they craft legislation and policies that will affect Arizonans and the Arizona economy for years to come.

-- Look for opportunities to cultivate a diverse, equitable statewide Arizona science, technology, engineering and math (STEM) ecosystem.
+- Seek opportunities to expand Arizona’s science, technology, engineering and math (STEM) education, including computer sciences and coding opportunities for students.
 Focus on long-term, shared, sustainable and flexible STEM missions that bridge, integrate and strengthen the learning opportunities offered by organizations across sectors instead of isolated, independent entities.
-This will result in expansion of STEM business and education opportunities throughout rural and urban Arizona communities, fueling a strong, diverse talent pipeline prepared to meet the state’s anticipated growth.
+STEM education helps prepare our students for the jobs of today and the future, and will build a strong, diverse talent pipeline to meet the state’s continued growth.